-The only way to apply for research funding is on-line through the CIF application system.
-You can find the link on the website: www.centrumforidrottsforskning.se.
-There is also a direct link: http://ansokan.3ddata.se/start/ci_eng.asp .
+The only way to apply for research funding is on-line through the digital application system.

 New users – creating an account

-- The project leader should enter his/her first name, surname and an email address.
+- The project leader should enter the first name and last name, and the email address.

-- A password will be sent to the email address provided.
+- An email with a password will be sent to the email address provided.

 - When you log in to the system with your new password, click on “Edit personal information” and enter your personal and contact information.
 Add also your ORCID iD.
 It is important that this information is registered, as it is linked to your application.

-- Please note that it is the project leader who needs to create the account and provide the contact information.
-A correct email address is particularly important.
+- Please note that it is the project leader who needs to create the account and his/her contact information which should be registered.
+The project leader’s email address is particularly important.

 Personal data processing